melaniewalsh/melaniewalsh.org/_pages/cv.md

 Grants, Awards & Fellowships
 ---
+NEH Digital Humanities Level III Advancement Grant ($350,000), National Endowment for the Humanities, Co-PI with Matthew Wilkens and David Mimno.
+\*Grant awarded to support “BERT for Humanists.”

+Crossdisciplinary Research Cluster Award, Simpson Center for the Humanities, University of Washington, Co-PI with Anna Preus, Geoff Turnovsky, and Richard Watts.
+\*Awarded to support "Technological Transformation and Human Creativity: The Impact of AI on Authorship, Reading, Translation, and Critique.""

+2023 Digital Humanities Summer Fellowship, Simpson Center for the Humanities, University of Washington.
+\*Awarded to support work on my book, *When Postwar American Fiction Went Viral: Protest, Profit, and Popular Readers in the 21st Century*.

+2022 UW iSchool Strategic Research Fund (SRF) Award, Information School, University of Washington.
+\*Awarded to support *Investigating Data-Driven Diversity Audits in Public Libraries*.

+Best Digital Humanities Training Material 2021, Winner, Digital Humanities Awards 2021.
+\*Awarded for my online textbook *Introduction to Cultural Analytics & Python*.

 NEH Digital Humanities Level I Advancement Grant ($46,704), National Endowment for the Humanities, Co-PI with David Mimno.
 *Grant awarded to support “BERT for Humanists: Anticipating the Reception of Contemporary NLP in Digital Humanities.”

 Emerging Open Scholarship Award, Honorable Mention, 2020.
 Awarded by the [Canadian Social Knowledge Institute](https://etcl.uvic.ca/2020/01/14/announcing-the-2020-open-scholarship-awards/) for [Tweets of a Native Son](http://tweetsofanativeson.com/).